-TBS regulates food labeling and assesses labeling information to ensure that it complies with domestic labeling regulations and Codex standard 1-1985.
-Under Tanzania regulations, labeling must not be presented in a manner that is false, misleading, or deceptive or is likely to create an erroneous impression regarding food products in any respect.
+TBS regulates food labeling and ensures that labels comply with domestic regulations and Codex standard 1-1985.
+All manufactured, processed, prepacked, or repacked food products must have an affixed label.

+Under Tanzania regulations, labeling must not be presented in a manner that is false, misleading, deceptive, or is likely to create an erroneous impression regarding food products in any respect.
 Labels must not refer to other products with which the labeled product may be confused.
 Tanzania does not allow stick-on labels.

-Food labels should include the product name, list of ingredients, net content, country of origin, as well as the name and address of the manufacturer.
+Food labels should include the product name, list of ingredients, net content, country of origin, and the name and address of the manufacturer.
 Labels should also include batch or lot identification numbers, manufacture and expiry dates, ingredient lists with corresponding quantities, recommended storage conditions, nutritional information, and instructions for use.
 The GoT requires English or Kiswahili labeling on all consumer food products, although labels can have text in other languages if it is combined with English or Kiswahili.

-The GoT provides the following guidance on general appearance of labels:
+The GoT provides the following guidance on the general appearance of labels: